sezanzeb/input-remapper/README.md

 <p align="center">
   An easy to use tool to change the behaviour of your input devices.<br/>
-  Supports X11, Wayland, combinations, programmable macros, joysticks, wheels,<br/>
+  Supports X11, Wayland, key combinations, programmable macros, joysticks, wheels,<br/>
-  triggers, keys, mouse-movements and more.
+  triggers, keys, mouse-movements and much more.
 Maps any input to any other input.
 </p>

 <p align="center"><a href="readme/usage.md">Usage</a> - <a href="readme/macros.md">Macros</a> - <a href="#installation">Installation</a> - <a href="readme/development.md">Development</a> - <a href="readme/examples.md">Examples</a></p>